 to announce the continuation of special members-only book discounts

 from Mouton DeGruyter, Wayne State University Press, and John Benjamins.
-New for 2018, we are also pleased to announce that Taylor and Francis will provide ISHS Members with discounts on its humor research library.
-For 2018, ISHS members can receive sizable discounts
+We are also pleased to announce that Taylor and Francis will provide ISHS Members with discounts on its humor research library.
+For 2020, ISHS members can receive sizable discounts

 on books in Mouton deGruyter's Humor Research series as well